Home » Mental Health » Phobias

 Treatment

-The standard treatment is CBT and exposure therapy.
+The standard treatment is the same as for all anxiety disorders; CBT and exposure therapy.

 However, in the past few years, due to what was cited as a lack of access to psychological therapy and the advancement of new technology, Virtual Reality (2) is now being studied as an alternative treatment for phobias.